aswanthkoleri/AISWYC-Webpage-Template/README.md

-# Template for AISWYC website
+# Template for AISYWC website